 Paint Color: Select wall paint or spray paint in desired color.
 If you paint your switch plates the same color as the walls, then you will have to repaint them every time you repaint your room.
 Paint color may fade over time, so even if you are painting the walls the same color as before, it is quite likely that the plates still won't match.

-Finish Coat: For a finish, use an acrylic clear coat, spray on Varathane such as Flecto Diamond Finish Varathane, or liquid varnish such as waterbased Delta Ceramacoat Gloss Interior Varnish.
+Finish Coat: For a protective finish, use an acrylic clear coat, spray on Varathane such as Flecto Diamond Finish Varathane, or liquid varnish such as waterbased Delta Ceramacoat Gloss Interior Varnish.
+These will help maintain the finish and allow for easy cleaning as needed.

 Tools: You'll need one or two paint brushes, stir stick, and a clean work surface covered with wax paper or plastic wrap.